AlfredoSystems/Alfredo-NoU2/docs/source/nou_drivetrain.rst

         Constructs a new drivetrain with the front left motor on motor port 1, the front right motor on motor port 2, the rear left motor on motor port 3, and the rear right motor on motor port 4.

         .. note:: Robot builders often wire the two motors on each side of the drivetrain into the same terminal block in parallel, using two motor ports for a four-motor drivetrain.
-In this case, the two-motor constructor should be used, :cpp:function:`NoU_Drivetrain(:cpp:class:`NoU_Motor`, .:cpp:class:`NoU_Motor`)`.
+In this case, the two-motor constructor should be used, :cpp:func:`NoU_Drivetrain(NoU_Motor*, NoU_Motor*)`.

     .. cpp:function:: void tankDrive(float leftPower, float rightPower)

-        Tank drive applies the specified output power directly to the left and right motors, after adjustments from :cpp:function:`setMinimumOutput`, :cpp:function:`setMaximumOutput`, :cpp:function:`setInputExponent`, and :cpp:function:`setInputDeadband`.
+        Tank drive applies the specified output power directly to the left and right motors, after adjustments from :cpp:func:`setMinimumOutput`, :cpp:func:`setMaximumOutput`, :cpp:func:`setInputExponent`, and :cpp:func:`setInputDeadband`.
 This gives direct control over each side of the drivetrain.

         :param float leftPower: `-1...1`.
 The percentage of power to apply to the left side of the drivetrain.
         :param float rightPower: `-1...1`.
 The percentage of power to apply to the right side of the drivetrain.